 The Kentucky Revised Statutes provide two methods by which a qualified applicant may become licensed to practice in Kentucky:

-(PDF - 6K): Endorsement on the basis of having met requirements which are not lower than those effective in Kentucky at the date of the applicant's original licensure.
+sets forth the requirements for LICENSURE BY ENDORSEMENT on the basis of having met the requirements for licensure in another state or jurisdiction, which requirements were not lower than those effective in Kentucky on the date of the applicant's original licensure.

-The Fundamentals of Engineering and the Fundamentals of Surveying exams are computer based and 6 hours in length.
-They are given in January, February, April, May, July, August, October and November at Pearson VUE testing centers across the country.
+The Fundamentals of Engineering, Fundamentals of Surveying, and the Principles and Practice of Surveying exams are computer based and given year round at Pearson VUE testing centers across the country.
+The Fundamentals exams are six hours in length and the Principles exam is seven hours in length.
 You may take the exam at any location.
 For further information please visit www.ncees.org